Volunteer Work in Chile

 We organize all volunteer work projects in Chile thoroughly and diligently.
 Likewise, the host institutions go to great lengths to welcome their voluntary helpers and to provide a work introduction.
+Some community-based volunteer projects partly depend on the helping hands of volunteers.
 Therefore, it is important that you are aware of your responsibilities.
-The main objective of doing voluntary work is to help others (people or animals).
+The main objective of doing volunteer work is to help others (people or animals).
 Working hours as well as work rules need to be respected and tasks should be completed properly.
 Also, the requested time of stay should be completed to avoid complications in the institution’s personnel planning.
 Particularly in projects which involve children it can be very sad for the little ones if volunteers suddenly don’t show up anymore.

 What are my tasks?

 The tasks are very different and depend on your placement.
 A description of each project can be found on our website.
 When volunteering with children, of course, everything revolves around the welfare of the little ones.
 Activities such as playing, crafting, dancing, playing music, doing sports or looking after and supervising children / adolescents are usually part of the daily routine.
 If you work in a retirement home or homeless shelter, then the tasks include the care, assistance and entertainment of the residents.
 For animal projects it is important that you have a big heart for animals and do not be afraid to work hands-on.
 Many animals in our projects have experienced traumas and just need some petting and attention.
 In environmental projects, you will work outdoor, surrounded by beautiful nature that needs to be preserved.
 This can involve physically hard work.